adrianostanley/wc-picturecoupon-plugin/README.md

 Both endpoints call functions in the `WCPC_Rest_API_Controller` as well and they make use of the `WCPC_History` functions to retrieve and return users' histories data.

-**How can I improve this?** By creating a controller with a better designed as seen in Jilt and the SkyVerge framework plugins.
+**How can I improve this?** By creating a controller with a better design as seen in Jilt and the SkyVerge framework plugins.
 I have to say it was the first time I had to release endpoints via WordPress API and although I read a few about how a controller must be designed, I chose to keep it simple and working for the sake of this research project delivery.